In this article, we discuss how to build an FP&A team.

 Training and diversifying the team

-As a result of the previous step, you can start bringing changes into your team.
+As a result of the previous step, you can start bringing changes to your team.
 Keep in mind that there is not only a need for individual training and development, but it is also necessary for the team as a whole to learn how to act and collaborate more efficiently.

 The FP&A Board has come up with the following tips during the discussion:

-- Pay attention to the attitude and the personality of each team player.
+- Pay attention to the attitude and personality of each team player.
 The skills they possess should be complementary to each other.

 - Explore the idea of diversification within your team while also ensuring the team’s sustainability.
 Next to their core skills, every team member should be able to back up their colleagues.

 - Pay attention to developing and safeguarding your business knowledge within your team.
 Companies with multiple products and markets need to support information sharing within your team and other business teams within your organization’s ecosystem.

 - Align the objectives of the group and the individuals.
 Create a motivating environment.

 - Motivate rotation within your team and other financial, risk, and business functions.

 All that you have read above is not a one-off exercise.
-FP&A practices should embed the change management and should focus on continuous improvement.
-This 5-step approach is on purpose shown in the form of a closed circle.
+FP&A practices should embed change management and should focus on continuous improvement.
+This 5-step approach is, on purpose, shown as a closed circle.

 As soon as you finish the first round of changes, you will find yourself at the beginning again, and you can start round 2: assessing changes in your environment and adapting the FP&A function.
 The secret to success is creating an open and creative work environment for business partnering.